Last updated: May 29, 2026

-Checked through May 6, 2026.
-Phone numbers, office names, service areas, and program rules can change.
-Always confirm details with the official office before you apply or travel.
+Checked through May 29, 2026.
+Phone numbers, office names, service areas, lunch programs, transportation rules, and local schedules can change.
+Always confirm details with the official office before you apply, travel, or share private information.

-Bottom line: Oklahoma Area Agencies on Aging help older adults and family caregivers find local services.
-They can help with meals, rides, caregiver support, Medicare counseling, legal help, long-term care questions, and referrals.
+Bottom line: Oklahoma Area Agencies on Aging help older adults, family caregivers, disabled adults, and some relatives raising children find local support.
+They can point you to meals, senior centers, rides, caregiver help, Medicare counseling, legal help, long-term care choices, and benefits screening.
 The best first call for most people is Oklahoma’s Aging and Disability Info-line at 1-800-211-2116.

 Start here if you are not sure